 Outpatient Opioid Addiction Recovery Program at New Horizons Medical

-New Horizons Medical offers comprehensive outpatient opioid abuse treatment plans.
-When enrolled in our program, patients will work closely with medical providers and mental health counselors.
+New Horizons Medical offers comprehensive outpatient opioid use recovery programs.
+When enrolled, patients will work closely with medical providers and mental health counselors.
 Our clinics offer a safe, confidential, and supportive environment where patients can receive attentive and individualized care in accordance with their specific needs.
+We offer same-day Suboxone and Vivitrol treatment to eligible patients.

-Contact us today for in-person and telemedicine appointments!
+Contact us today for in-person and telemedicine MAT appointments!

 - We accept most insurance and offer same-day appointments.
 No need to wait!